 FASB’s credit losses standard, Topic 326, will require entities to measure all expected credits losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-The standard, commonly known as CECL, will be effective for SEC filers in 2020, for non-SEC public business entities in 2021 and for non-public business entities in 2022.

 There has been a lot of discussion and chatter across the financial institutions industry regarding the CECL standard, including the following recent noteworthy matters: